ldanderson2015/mycode/README.md

 # mycode
 Scripts from NAPYA Training Course (8-12 Feb)
+We want to learn how to do project version control with git.